Create Guide

 Free Cancellation

 Explore the best of Bogota on a private tour designed to offer culture, comfort and taste.
-Tour the colonial streets of La Candelaria, visit the Museo del Oro and the Museo Botero, and ascend the Cerro de Monserrate with quick entrance, where you will enjoy unforgettable views of the city.
-Choose from three versions: 3h without Monserrate, 5h with special coffee break or 7h with traditional gourmet lunch with panoramic view.
-Includes private transportation with full availability from your hotel, certified guide and tickets.
-Ideal for those who value history, authenticity and a quality experience with excellent cost-benefit ratio.
+Tour the colonial streets of La Candelaria, visit the Museo del Oro and the Museo Botero, and ascend to Cerro de Monserrate, where you will enjoy unforgettable views of the city.
+Choose between two options: 7 h with fast pass in Monserrate and local lunch, or 5 h without lunch and with general admission to Monserrate.
+Includes premium transportation with shuttle service from your hotel, bilingual guide and all entrance fees.
+Ideal for those who value history, authenticity and a quality experience, with an excellent cost-benefit ratio.

 View Details